brucou/movie-search-app/article/article.md

  this is fairly intractable.
 Additionally **a lot** of those test sequences will involve events which do not produce any actions or are by construction of the interface impossible (imagine you add a button click event in the sequence, while in fact there is no such button in the screen at that moment).
-That is not completely uninteresting : we also want to test that our machine **does not do anything** if it receives events for which no actions are specified!
+That is not completely uninteresting: we also want to test that our machine **does not do anything** if it receives events for which no actions are specified!
 However, if 90% of the test sequences goes into checking that, that is a lot of waste.